 What the…?!
 Where were we?
 How are we supposed to get to our hostel in Pingyao?

 Perhaps this story excites you, or maybe it terrifies you.
 Not everybody has the same enthusiasm for solo travel and that’s okay.
-The benefits of solo travel are the opportunity to walk that extra mile away from the tourist crowds to see a more authentic side of China.
-It’s the ability to order food from a small hole-in-the-wall or play a game of Chinese chess with old men in the street.
+The benefits of solo travel are the opportunity to avoid massive China crowds to see a more authentic side of China.
+It’s the ability to order great Chinese food from a small hole-in-the-wall or play a game of Chinese chess with old men in the street.

 Even if you’re part of a tour group, see if there are free times or other opportunities to explore beyond the bubble they’ve created for you.
 More often than not, you’ll be rewarded for your effort.